geo-cherian-mathew-2k28/Auto-Certificate-Generator-Email-Sender-using-Excel/README.md

 Prerequisites
 You'll need:

-Python 3.x: Download from python.org/downloads.
-Remember to check "Add Python to PATH" during installation.
+Python 3.x: Assumed to be installed on your system.

 Gmail Account with App Password: